Global Pension Index 2022 Pension Scheme Study: CPF Got a B Grade Again — Why Didn’t It Get an A?

 The Denmark Pension System

 Despite all the findings, it is important that we acknowledge that there is no one size fits all solution for every country’s pension system.
-Each country has its own system, economic, social and cultural circumstances to take into account.
+Each country has its own economic, historical, social and cultural circumstances to take into account.

 On top of that, there are just simply too many permutations to have a blanket solution to everyone’s retirement plan.